okTurtles/group-income/docs/Style-Guide.md

 If there isn't a SCSS variable for that, the solution is to override directly the classes.
 Do that **after** the module import.
 When overriding a class, ask yourself if that should be modified everywhere by default or if it should be a new modifier.

 If it's a new modifier, add `.gi-` prefix.
-That brings at least 2 main benetifs:
+That brings at least 2 main benefits:
 - Easily understand if that code is Bulma's or ours.
 - Prevent Bulma's naming conflicts with our code on future updates.

 Let's see an example:

-Bulma's `.message` default `border-width` value is `0 0 0 3px`.
-We want it to be just `1px` on a particular view, so let's add a new modifier.

 ```scss
 $message-radius: 1px;